pjjjv/polymer-material-design/scripts/md/slides.md

 body_class: md
 content_class: flexbox vcenter

-<h2 class="centered" style="font-size: 55px; letter-spacing: 0; color: black;">Material Design</h2>
+<h2 class="centered" style="font-size: 55px; letter-spacing: 0; color: #515151;">Material Design</h2>

-<h3 class="centered" style="line-height: 1.25;">Design is the art of considered creation.
+<h3 class="centered" style="line-height: 1.25; width:70%">Design is the art of considered creation.
 Our goal is to satisfy the diverse spectrum of human needs.
 As those needs evolve, so too must our designs, practices, and philosophies.</h3>

 <aside class="note">
   <section>